Peergos/book/src/features/apps.md

 400 – request failed

+PUT|POST - save a file (launches a dialog)

+/peergos-api/v0/save/filename.txt

+Request body set to contents of file to save

+Response code: 200 or 201 – success.

+GET - launch folder picker

+/peergos-api/v0/folders

+Response code: 200 and an array of the selected paths.

 ### Chat - The following HTTP actions are supported (see chat-api in example-apps):

 GET – Retrieve a list of all chats created by this App